sam-truscott/wumpusopenal/Readme.txt

 	======
 	* Fixed - Memory leak when closing regarding Effects
 	* Fixed - Skipping past the end of the file
-	* Fixed - Skipping and sync issues
+	* Fixed - Skipping and sync issues, skipping over-run

 	v0.9.8
 	======